petermego/Game-Store-webpage/README.md

 # MSP-First-Project
-mini vanilla JS project with HTML and CSS project
+mini vanilla JS project with HTML and CSS